Terms and Conditions

 The Customer must:

-- maintain the necessary infrastructure to support the provision of the Services;
+- maintain the necessary infrastructure to support the provision of the Products and Services;

-- comply with any operational procedures and maintain any technical specifications specified in any Product Schedule, or documentation provided by SiteMinder, or other reasonable directions given by SiteMinder from time to time in relation to the Products;
+- comply with any operational procedures and maintain any technical specifications included in the Product Schedule, documentation provided by SiteMinder, or other reasonable directions given by SiteMinder from time to time in relation to the Products;

 - comply with any applicable law and the requirements or directions of Government Agencies;